 Addressing CMV education through public policy can provide greater access to resources and funding for CMV awareness.
 Learn more.

 In 2013, the Utah legislature passed the Cytomegalovirus Public Health Initiative.
-Connecticut, Hawaii, Illinois, Texas and most recently, Tennessee have followed suit.
+Connecticut, Hawaii, Idaho, Illinois, Texas, and Tennessee have followed suit.
 Please click on the state link above to learn more about each approved bill.

 Building Strategic Relationships: First steps for making political connections and leveraging your local relationships.